 - Bar or Tavern Use: - Cannot be the sole use on a lot. - Must be clearly incidental and subordinate to an Industrial or Hotel or Hostel use. - May provide Live Entertainment when it is clearly incidental and subordinate to the Bar or Tavern use. - 2.
-Deliveries or pick-ups in connection with the Artisan Industrial uses are limited to parcel and small freight carriers. - Outdoor Storage use areas that are visible from a thoroughfare (not including alleys), must be fully enclosed by a wall or a fence at least 6 feet in height, and constructed of natural materials or have the appearance of natural materials.
+Deliveries or pick-ups in connection with the Artisan Industrial uses are limited to parcel and small freight carriers. - 3.
+Outdoor Storage use areas that are visible from a Public Road (not including alleys), must be fully enclosed by a wall or a fence at least 6 feet in height, and constructed of natural materials or have the appearance of natural materials.

-Industrial, General
+Industrial, Artisan

-Industrial, Heavy Resource Extraction
+Industrial, Heavy Resource Extraction Special Zoning Districts